starlitriver/starlitriver.github.io/content/mathematics/graph.md

 ---
+title:
+description:
-aliases:
+aliases: [graph theory, network]
-  - graph theory
-  - network
-tags:
+tags: []
+permalink:
 ---

 in mathematics, a graph can refer to a [[plot]] or a graph theory graph. this article is about the graph theory graph.